SecurityW0rm/Install-osTicket-From-Scratch/README.md

 # Install-osTicket-From-Scratch
 osTicket client installation on Microsoft Azure

-Use the video tutorial and written instructions in conjunction with each other to make the installation easy
+Use the video tutorial and written instructions in conjunction to make the installation easy